hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 }
 ```

 This code uses the userland hooks `CreateFileA` and `WriteFile`.
-But if we [compile this code](https://hexagr.blogspot.com/2023/08/windows.html) and step through it in a debugger or decompiler, we'll see that it *actually* does something else.
-It really makes system calls under the hood, courtesy of indirect calls to `NtCreateFile` and `NtWriteFile`—Native API calls which reside in `ntdll.dll`.
+But if we [compile this code](https://hexagr.blogspot.com/2023/08/windows.html) and step through it in a debugger or decompiler, we'll see something else: under the hood, these functions invoke `NtCreateFile` and `NtWriteFile`—Native API stubs in `ntdll.dll` that set up registers and issue the actual syscall.

+`CreateFileA` is a high-level wrapper over the Native API.
+It handles things like ANSI/unicode conversion, then delegates to `NtCreateFile`, which prepares the registers and triggers the syscall.

 The native calls reach out to the System Service Descriptor Table, which holds an an array of offsets to kernel system calls: